kerner-lab/VTFDetection/README.md

 2. Once the results are obtained, run `pip install -r requirements.txt` to install all requirements for this app

-3. Run the vtf_app.py with your specified input directory and output file.
+3. Run `vtf_app.py` with your specified input directory and output file.
 For example:
 `python3 vtf_app.py --input="/volcano_data/Pacaya/" --output="Pacaya_res.csv"`
 You can run `python3 vtf_app.py --help` if you want to specify any additional arguments